 This one isn’t for everyone, but it sure is cool!
 If you have an Business, Education, or API Zoom plan, you can score some sweet company branding in your Zoom meetings portal.
 Branding allows you to create a custom page so your company’s users can start or join a meeting via your vanity URL, such as https://yourcompany.zoom.us.
 You can also customize your email invitation template.

 So you’ve shared your screen…now what?
 The collaboration fun doesn’t have to stop there.
 Once you’ve shared your screen, you and your fellow participants can co-annotate the shared feed, and you can give control over your screen to any given participant.
 With annotation, you can use arrows, lines, pen, highlighter, eraser, and more.
 The host can also lock annotations to prevent any inappropriate drawings your team may make on your presentation With remote control, another user can (with your permission), take control of your desktop or a window, particularly useful for fields like tech support.

-If you want to get your hands on all of Zoom’s great features, sign up for a consultation for Zoom services with CallTower today!
+If you want to get your hands on all of Zoom’s great features, sign up for a consultation for Zoom video conferencing services with CallTower today!